The 10 Meter South Pole Telescope: Optics

 To control the illumination pattern of the primary while keeping loading low, the optical system must include a cold stop.
 The SPT optical design does not have a good image of the primary for a stop, so we moved the exit pupil to the secondary and surrounded the mirror with cold absorber.
 The absorber extends from the secondary to prime focus, and also into the receiver, so it functions both as the stop and as a shield around the beam.
 In this scheme, the obvious place for a cryostat window is near prime focus, where the beam is small.
 The large cold stop at the secondary does require additional cryogenics, and the primary must be a little larger because it is no longer the entrance pupil.
 The key advantage is good control of spillover because the entire beam from prime focus to the detectors is contained inside a cold, absorbing box.

-With the exit pupil at the secondary, there is a trade-off between the size of the secondary and the size of the primary (\citealt{Wilson96}).
+With the exit pupil at the secondary, there is a trade-off between the size of the secondary and the size of the primary (\citealt{wilson96}).
 A smaller secondary, and hence smaller receiver-to-secondary spacing, results in a larger shift of the illumination on the primary with field angle, so the primary must be made larger.
 This is expensive and it pushes the design towards a larger secondary.
 For the SPT, we chose a 1 m secondary, for which standard machining techniques can achieve $\sim 10$ $\mu $m rms surface error.
 The primary must then be 1 m oversize, which fits with our 10 m aperture and our requirement for a 1 arcmin beam to resolve the SZ effect from clusters of galaxies at $\lambda =2$ mm.

 The focal plane of a Gregorian telescope is curved, so we added a lens just in front of the detectors to make the final focus telecentric.
 This lens reduces the final focal length, allowing us to use a slightly higher secondary magnification, which increases the clearance between the receiver and the beam.
 We optimized the lens to center the illumination pattern on the secondary for all detectors, which pushes the lens to a meniscus shape.
 At $\lambda =2$ mm, the spillover on the stop is $20\pm 0.5\%, $ where the range indicates the variation in spillover across the detector array.
-The lens is made of high-density polyethylene, with azimuthal triangular grooves machined on both surfaces to reduce reflections and increase the transmission.
+The lens is made of high density polyethylene (HDPE) and is thermally linked to the $4$~K cold head inside the receiver cryostat.
+The shape of the lens design accounted for a uniform $1.9\%$ contraction of the HDPE as it cools to its operating temperature, which was measured in the lab to be $6$-$7$~K. The surfaces of the lens are machined with circumferential triangular grooves to minimize reflections.
+These grooves are $0.56$~mm wide and $0.64$~mm deep, which is approximately a quarter wavelength for our $\lambda=2$~mm detectors.
+These groove dimensions were optimized so that the calculated transmission was $> 98\%$ across each three of the observing bands.